 If you're looking for something specific, scroll down the page and find the activity that most interests you.
 Some of these include kindergarten summer activities, kindergarten math activities, kindergarten reading activities, kindergarten music activities and kindergarten science activities.
 If introduced properly, these learning activities can promote a variety of skills in your young students such as:

-Gross Motor Skills are movements which use the
+Fine Motor Skills are the small movements of the

 Visual and auditory perception is the ability to recognize what is heard or seen.
 A good example is phonics: A child with an auditory problem will have difficulties in hearing the difference between pen and hen.
 Offer your child lots of activities that involves hearing and seeing.

 Mathematical skills are required from a very early age.
 The first thing a child learns is sharing equally.
 There are lots of kindergarten activities and worksheets available on this website to teach Math skills.

 Language and thinking skills are developed from birth.
 Children learn their native language without any proper teaching but they need help in learning to read and write.
 Make sure your child excels in this area by offering them lots of books.
 Read, talk and discuss topics every day.
 There are many free kindergarten activities on this site to help your child become a successful reader.